alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * ✅ Ran GitHub onboarding session for Data Wranglers (project boards and workflows for the AIM RSF Ops team)
 * ✅ Supported AIM RSF Collab Cafe and the PPIE work for the session
 * ✅ Ran the PPIE in Research Panel (had a great discussion!)
+	* EK - this is all such great work - well done.

 #### What would you like to work on next week?
 * Finish presentation slides for ReproTea 22nd